rdelfin/pe_mentorship/week_3/problems.md

 forwards to port 8080 on the container.

 1. Go to [http://localhost:8080/](http://localhost:8080/) on the computer you started the container in.
 What do you see?
-What if you go to other URL's in that site like [http://localhost:8080/random](http://localhost:8080/random)?
+What if you go to other URLs on that site like [http://localhost:8080/random](http://localhost:8080/random)?

 2. What's the PID (process ID) of the flask process?